 - 1. New clients will be put on a wait list after completing the program eligibility prerequisites. - 2.
-Clients with a pre-approval letter will move to the top of the list and will have two years to purchase a home.
-If they have not purchased a home in this time frame, they will go to the bottom of the list. - 3.
-If all 35 S8 HO vouchers are taken, when one becomes available the clients at the top of the list will have 6 months to find a home or they will go to the bottom of the list.
+If all 35 S8 HO vouchers are taken, when one becomes available the clients at the top of the list who already a preapproval letter will have 6 months to find a home and be under contract or they will go to the bottom of the list.